 Amendments to the Campus Security Act (also known as the Clery Act), a federal law that mandates colleges and universities to compile and publish crime statistics for their campuses, requires that campus security authorities report crime statistics for inclusion in the college’s annual security report.
-The term “campus security authority” has been defined by the US Department of Education to include advisors to student organizations, athletic team coaches, members of the Safety and Security Department, members of the Dean of Students Office, members of the Residence Life Office and others on campus who have significant responsibility for student activities.
+The term “campus security authority” has been defined by the US Department of Education to include advisors to student organizations, athletic team coaches, members of the Office of Public Safety, members of the Dean of Students Office, members of the Residence Life Office and others on campus who have significant responsibility for student activities.

-Crimes that must be reported to Safety and Security include:
+Crimes that must be reported to the Office of Public Safety include:

 - Aggravated assault